 • Use of PAP/CPAP Equipment Onboard:

-If you are flying with positive airway pressure (PAP) or continuous positive airway pressure (CPAP) devices do not need to submit a medical form unless further assistance is required.
+If you are flying with positive airway pressure (PAP) or continuous positive airway pressure (CPAP) devices, you do not need to submit a medical form unless further assistance is required.
 These devices:

 • Do not count toward baggage allowance.